New Year's

 Class Size

-Classes will be limited to up to to 50 dancers per age group depending on enrollment.
+We will have three different studio classrooms.
+Classes will be limited to up to 50 dancers per age group depending on enrollment.

 Teaching Artists & Mentors